JuliaMath/Polynomials.jl/docs/src/extending.md

 ```

 For the Polynomial type, the default on operations is to copy the array.
-For this type, it might seem reasonable -- to avoid allocations -- to update the coefficients in place for scalar addition and scalar multiplication.
+For this type, it might seem reasonable---to avoid allocations--- to update the coefficients in place for scalar addition and scalar multiplication.

 Scalar addition, `p+c`, defaults to `p + c*one(p)`, or polynomial addition, which is not inplace without additional work.
 As such, we create a new method and an infix operator